How to Calculate Load on Column, Beam & Slab

 2) Beams Self Weight per running meter

-3) Load of walls per running meter
+3) A load of walls per running meter

 for professional structural design practice, there are some basic assumptions we use for structural loading calculations.